 As for considering it devout to adapt some passages of Scripture to fit others, this is nothing but a ridiculous notion of piety.
 For they alter clear passages to fit obscure ones and correct ones to fit mistaken ones using corrupt sections to pervert sound passages.
-However, I would not wish to label them blasphemous, since they have no intention to speak evil, and to err is indeed human.
+However, I would not wish to label them blasphemous, since they have no intention to speak evil, and to err is indeed human

 [14] But I return to my theme.
 Besides the errors which must be conceded in both Ezra and Nehemiah in the calculations of the 'epistle of the genealogy', there are several other mistakes which should be noted.
 There are errors in the actual names of the families, more in the genealogies and histories, and, I am afraid, some even in the prophecies themselves.
-Assuredly, the prophecy of Jeremiah in chapter 22 about Jeconiah14, and especially the wording of the last verse of that chapter, do not seem to agree at all with Jeconiah's history: see the end of the second Book of Kings,15 and Jeremiah16 and 1 Chronicles 3.17-19.
-I cannot see either how he could say 'you will die in peace' etc. about Zedekiah, whose eves were torn out as soon as he had seen his sons killed (see Jeremiah 34.5).
+Assuredly, the prophecy of Jeremiah in chapter 22 about Jeconiah14, and especially the wording of the last verse of that chapter, do not seem to agree at all with Jeconiah's history: see the end of the second Book of Kings, 15 and Jeremiah 16 and 1 Chronicles 3.17-10.
+I cannot see either how he could say 'you will die in peace' etc. about Zedekiah, whose eyes were torn out as soon as he had seen his sons killed (see Jeremiah 34.5).
 Were prophecies to be interpreted after the event, their names would need to be switched, and Jeconiah substituted for Zedekiah and vice versa.
 But this is too paradoxical and I prefer to leave the problem as something insoluble, especially since, if there is error here, it should be attributed to the editor and not to defects in the original texts.

 [15] As for the other deficiencies I spoke of, I do not plan to detail them all here, since I could not do so without making this extremely tedious for the reader, especially as they have already been pointed out by others.
 For Rabbi Shlomo17 was compelled by the very evident contradictions he observed in the genealogies I have discussed, to utter these candid words (in his commentary on I Chronicles 8): 'The fact that Ezra' (who he thinks wrote the books of Chronicles) 'calls the sons of Benjamin by other names, and gives him a different genealogy from the one we have in the book of Genesis, and finally lists most of the Levites' cities differently from Joshua, derives from the fact that he found his sources disagreeing'.
-Slightly further on, he adds: 'the fact that the genealogy of Gibeon and others is given twice, but differently each time', (is) 'because Ezra found
+Slightly further on, he adds: 'the fact that the genealogy of Gibeon and others is given twice, but differently each time', (is) 'because Ezra found several divergent epistles of genealogy for each man, and in copying from them, followed the majority version, but when the number of discrepant genealogies was equal on either side, then he copied out both versions'.

-14 Also [apparently] known as Coniah and Jehoiachin.
-15 2 Kings 25.27.
+Also [apparently] known as Coniah and Jehoiachin.

+2 Kings 25.27.

-16 Jeremiah 52.31.
+Jeremiah 52.31.